ubcuas/MissionPlanner-Scripts/README.md

 ## (GET) /queue

-Returns the current list of waypoints in the queue, in the order of their names.
+Returns the remaining list of waypoints in the order provided by the queue.
 GCOM stores longitudes and latitudes internally, so we really only need the order of names of waypoints.

 Waypoints that have been passed and removed from the queue, obviously, should not be displayed here either.